The Wizard (1989 film): Production

 During 1988, a shortage of ROM chips and the preparation of a version of Super Mario Bros.
-2 for the west delayed several of Nintendo's game releases in North America.
+2 for the West delayed several of Nintendo's game releases in North America.
 One such product was Super Mario Bros.
 3. The delay presented Nintendo with an opportunity to promote the game in a feature film.
-In 1989, Tom Pollack of Universal Studios approached Nintendo of America's marketing department about a video game film; inspired by Nintendo video game competitions, Pollack envisioned a video game version of Tommy for younger audiences.
+In 1989, Tom Pollock of Universal Studios approached Nintendo of America's marketing department about a video game film; inspired by Nintendo video game competitions, Pollock envisioned a video game version of Tommy for younger audiences.
 Nintendo licensed its products for inclusion in the film.
 During production, the filmmakers were granted approval from Nintendo regarding the script and portrayal of its games.
 Super Mario Bros.
 3 was one of the products shown in the film and was used in a final scene involving a video game competition.
 Despite the film touting itself as featuring the first public reveal of Super Mario Bros.
 3, the game had already been released in Japan during the previous year, with U.S. magazines such as Electronic Gaming Monthly and GamePro having already covered the Japanese version.

 Filming took place between June 5 and July 25, 1989.
 In a 2008 reunion, as well in an interview in 2014, Todd Holland revealed that the original cut of the film was 2.5 hours long and included an extended backstory for Jimmy and Corey.

 In an interview with Retro Gamer, director Holland admitted that he had some issues with the final script: "I argued with the studio that we were shooting way too much footage – more than we could ever possibly use [...]
 I lost the argument and was told flat out by Universal to shoot the entire script".
 According to Holland, the original cut of the film was over 2.5 hours long and that nearly an hour of footage needed to be deleted in order to make the film a suitable length for family viewing.
 The deleted material was finally released in 2020 on the collector's edition Blu-ray of the film.
 Most of the deleted footage comes from the original cut of the opening act which explores Corey's home life in more detail, including deliberately antagonizing his older brother, his mother's emotional issues surrounding Jimmy and her divide from her former family.
 Nick's alcoholism is also explored in more detail as well as additional clips from the road trip scenes.
 Trucker Spanky gets more screen time in the deleted scenes also, explaining his role in more detail, and there are more clips from the final Video Game Armageddon contest.